UweRaabe/DelphiCodeCoveragePlugin/README.md

 # DelphiCodeCoveragePlugin
 Delphi Code Coverage Plugin

 The DelphiCode Coverage Plugin adds code coverage to teh Delphi IDE.
-It supports Delphi 10.2 Tokyo, Delphi 10.3 Rio, Delphi 10.4 Sydney and Delphi 11 Alexandria.
+It supports Delphi 10.2 Tokyo, Delphi 10.3 Rio, Delphi 10.4 Sydney, Delphi 11 Alexandria and Delphi 12 Athens.

 To install the plugin open the appropriate package for your Delpih version, compile and install it into the IDE.
-Due to a display problem of the main toolbar a restart of teh IDE is suggested.
+Due to a display problem of the main toolbar a restart of the IDE is suggested.
 After that you should see two code coverage buttons:

 ![RunCodeCoverage](https://user-images.githubusercontent.com/9463873/138177527-34b6e174-ccd4-4de2-b3e4-3b4c0f9651fb.png) Run Code Coverage: starts the test project in code coverage mode and displays the results.